 - USB 2.0 provides a transfer rate of up to 480 Mbps or 60 MBbs.
-It is also known as hi-speed USB and was introduced in 2001.
+It is also known as high-speed USB, and was introduced in 2001.

-- USB 3.0 provides an enhanced speed and performance from the USB 2.0 including power management and bandwidth.
-It is also known as SuperSpeed USB and was first made available in November 2009, but the first certified devices weren’t available until January 2010.
+- USB 3.0 provides enhanced speed and performance in comparison with USB 2.0, including improved power management and bandwidth.
+It is also known as SuperSpeed USB, and was first made available in November 2009, even though the first certified devices weren’t available until January 2010.

 - USB 3.1 provides a transfer rate of up to 10 Gbps.
-It is also known as SuperSpeed+ and was made available as in July 2013.
-It is the latest version of USB and mostly used by many devices now due to its enhanced performance and speed.
+It is also known as SuperSpeed+ and was made available in July 2013.
+It is the latest version of USB, and is mostly used by many devices now due to its enhanced performance and speed.

 USB Connector Variations

-USB connectors come in many shapes and sizes like:
+USB connectors come in many shapes and sizes, such as:

 USB Cable Length